Skip to content

 Intramurals

 Intramurals is a recreational sport or athletic program offered to students in grades 3-8.
-Each month a new activity is presented to offer a variety of experiences.
-The program runs once a week from 3:45 – 4:45 pm.
-Usually the days of the week are Monday or Tuesday, pending gym availability.
-Some of the past activities are walking club, basketball, floor hockey, or kickball, among others.
-Sign up forms can be found on the bulletin board outside the gym.
-For more information please contact Shauna Preble, sisham@sau15.net
+Each session offers a new activity, for a new age range, and offers a variety of experiences.
+The program runs once a week from 3:30 – 4:30 pm.
+The day of the week will typically be Thursday, pending gym availability.
+Some of the past activities are basketball, floor hockey, disc golf, volleyball or kickball, among others.
+Sign up forms will be sent up a few weeks before the next session via google.form or a sign-up genius.
+For more information please contact Kyle Widness, kwidness@sau15.net

 Robotics (VEX IQ)